LungCellAtlas/scRNAseq_pipelines/README.md

 $ sh Miniconda3-latest-Linux-x86_64.sh
 ```

-#### Required scripts:
-The scripts listed below can be found in the cr_pipeline folder of this repo.
-Clone the repo to get all of them, or download individually:
-For setting up and testing the pipeline, download the following two bash scripts:
-LCA_pipeline_setup.sh
-LCA_pipeline_testrun.sh
-For running the pipeline on your own data, download the final bash script:
-LCA_pipeline_run.sh
+#### Clone the repo:
-Place the scripts in the directory from where you want to set up and run the pipeline.
+To run the pipeline, clone this repo.
+You will need to run three scripts to set up, test, and run respectively.

 ### setting up:
-The first script, LCA_pipeline_setup.sh, will download the files required for the pipeline,
+The first script, LCA_pipeline_setup.sh, will download the files required to set up your conda environment (including cellranger), and the files to test the pipeline.
-it will create the needed conda environment with set versioning of the needed software, and finally it will build a reference genome.
+It will then create the required conda environment with set versioning of the needed software, and finally it will build a reference genome.
+It might take a few hours to run this entire script.
-If everything goes well, this should require only one command in your terminal!
+If everything goes well, setting up should require only one command in your terminal!
 Once that is done, you are ready to use the pipeline.

 Detailed documentation on how to use the script is available under
 ```